dartmouth-dltg/container_management_labels/README.md

 Some local customization will be required to add additional label types and orientations.
 Additional css customizations may be necessary for local browser and printer combinations.

-The plugin also adds an indicator search option to the Manage Top Containers view.
-The indicator search supports searching on a space spearted list of indicators OR a *numerical* range like [1 TO 10]

 ## Installing